 Make Music Madison is an annual citywide, free, outdoor day of music held on the summer solstice, June 21.
 Initiated in 2013 as Madison’s entry into the international summer solstice music celebration, we join over 700 communities around the world in kicking off summer by filling the city with music.
 Make Music Madison turns the city into a stage, and offers a full spectrum of performers the opportunity to display their musical skills.

-In 2017 our celebration takes place on a Wednesday, opening new possibilities for venues and musicians.
-Coffee shops, restaurants and businesses all over Madison will be looking for musicians to fill their locations with song.
-Performers along the bike paths could bring music to the morning commute.
-MSCR’s floating pontoon stage will entertain folks along the city shores.
+In 2017 our celebration takes place on a Wednesday.
+Coffee shops, restaurants, front porches, and businesses all over Madison will fill their locations with song.
 Lunch patrons may find themselves serenaded by a middle school strings quartet.
 And after 5, the city will explode with music.

 - Make Music Madison is: Performed by Anyone, Enjoyed by Everyone.